Research

 At such times, a new set of theories can arise, a new paradigm, that can explain in a different way all the observations known until then.
 A group of scientist will form around the new theory who adhere to the new theory, but at the same time, among other scientist, there wil be resistance to this change; this latter group will continue to defend the old theory.
 When the new theory proves successful and gains more and more support, it is referred to as a paradigm shift.

-Affective abilities: spatial feeling (happerceptive sensitivity) and touching (psycho-tactiele-contact)
+Affective abilities: spatial feeling (happerceptive sensitivity) and touching (psycho-tactile-contact)

 Spiritual abilities: meditation, contemplation and introspection